Top Tipples: Drinks with a dragon twist for Chinese New Year

 Customers can also purchase the whisky at Johnnie Walker’s pop-up at Raffles City, which is offering gift set bundles, as well as free bottle engraving and delivery services.

-Info: Johnnie Walker’s pop-up at Raffles City (252 North Bridge Road) is open from 11am to 8pm daily until Jan 28.
+Info: Johnnie Walker’s pop-up at Raffles City Shopping Centre (252 North Bridge Road) is open from 11am to 8pm daily until Jan 28.

 Asahi